mahmed90851/EasyShopBackend/README.md

 #### Bug 1 - Search Functionality

-The search functionality was not returning the expected results due to a missing clause in the SQL query.
+The search function was not returning the expected results due to a missing clause in the SQL query.
 The fix involved adding the following clause to the query:

 ```
 "   AND (price <= ?
 OR ? = -1) " // Added to search for products within the price range.